 Line 16, column A - Enter the wages paid or accrued by the QEZE to its employees in EZs in which you are certified under GML Article 18-B in the current tax year.
-Exclude wages paid to general executive officers.

 Line 16, column B - Enter the wages paid or accrued by the QEZE to its employees located within New York State for the current tax year.
-Exclude wages paid to general executive officers.